-- The Trustees, the University Administration, and the UFF shall not commit or (a) permit discrimination against any member of the University community based upon race, color, sex (inclusive of Title IX), religion, gender identity/expression, sexual orientation, national origin, age, veteran status, disability, political affiliation, or marital status, nor shall the Trustees, the University Administration or the UFF commit or permit retaliation against an individual who complains of discrimination or harassment or an individual who cooperates in an investigations of alleged University regulation an violation of law or (http://www.unf.edu/president/policies regulations/01-General/1 0060P.aspx).
-Similarly, the Trustees, the University Administration, and the UFF shall not abridge any rights of faculty members related to union activity granted under Chapter 447, Florida Statutes, including but not limited to the right to assist or to refrain from assisting the UFF.
-Personnel decisions shall be based on job-related criteria and performance. - (b) Sexual Misconduct.
+The Trustees, the University Administration, and the UFF shall not commit or (a) permit discrimination against any member of the University community based upon age, race, color, sex (inclusive of Title IX), religion, creed, gender identity/expression, sexual orientation, national origin, ancestry, citizenship status in employment for those authorized to work in the United States, veteran status, disability, political affiliation, marital status, genetic information, AIDS/HIV status, sickle cell trait, or any other basis protected by applicable federal, state, or local law.
+The Trustees, the University Administration, and the UFF shall not commit or permit retaliation against an individual who complains of discrimination or harassment or an individual who cooperates in an investigation of an alleged violation of law or University regulation.
+Similarly, the Trustees, the University Administration, and the UFF shall not abridge any rights of faculty members related to union activity granted under Chapter 447, Florida Statutes, including but not limited to the right to assist or to refrain from assisting the UFF, as determined by the Florida Public Employees Relations Commission, which is the exclusive forum for such claims.
+Personnel decisions shall be based on job-related criteria and performance.

+(b) Sexual Misconduct.